darwino/darwino-documentation/UI Libraries/SRV - Running Database Triggers.md

 ## Create a trigger and associate an handler

-The handler class is related to the trigger it self.
-Here is an example of an handler that checks for database changes:
+Here is an example of an handler that checks for database changes.
+Note that an `Handler` is a callback

     public class LogHandler implements JsonStoreChangesTrigger.DocHandler {
 	@Override